CURRENCIES: British Pound Slides To 2-month Low As Rate-hike Hopes Fade

 ADVERTISEMENT

 "Different members of the MPC will understandably have different views about the outlook and therefore on the potential timing of any Bank Rate increase.
-But all expect that any changes would be limited in scope and gradual in pace," Carney said in his speech at Mansion House Tuesday morning.
+But all expect that any changes would be limited in scope and gradual in pace," Carney said in his speech.

 "Whatever happens, monetary policy will be set to return inflation sustainably to target while supporting as best it can the necessary adjustments in the economy," he added.